hashicorp/terraform-website/content/source/docs/cloud/run/run-environment.html.md

 ### User Token

-Terraform Cloud does use the user token for state access when you:
+Terraform Cloud uses the user token to access a workspace's state when you:

 - Run Terraform on the command line against a workspace that is _not_ configured for remote operations.
 The user must have permission to read and write state versions for the workspace.